KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 * lots of leadership in the community
 * involved in many community initiatives and events (for instance Food Bank and all-churches VBS)

+##### Exceptions
+* there are many people in the church with special skills
+* if you want to be in a leadership role in the church, you can; there is not a sense of territoriality.

 #### Target Audience

 It was determined through facilitation that the committees sought to target young people, particularly low-income and single-parent families with little or no support system, perhaps using tactics that would offer practical support.